Everybody's Talking About Jamie: UK tour and London (2023–2024)

 It was announced in June 2022 that the production will tour the UK again beginning at The Lowry, Salford in September 2023 until July 2024, starring Ivano Turco as Jamie, who has previously appeared notably in ALW's Cinderella and Get Up, Stand Up!
 The Bob Marley Musical It will also include a return run in London at the Peacock Theatre from 8 February to 23 March 2024.
 Everybody's Talking About Jamie's West End revival played its final performance on Saturday the 23rd of March 2024.

 Mexico (2023)

 The first Spanish language production of the musical premiered on April 14, 2023 at Teatro Manolo Fabregas in Mexico City.
 The show was headlined by Mexican singer and TV star Joaquin Bondoni and Guatemalan singer Nelson Carreras, both alternating the role of Jamie New.

 Sweden (2023)

 On September 1, 2023, the first Swedish production of the musical premiered at Malmö Opera with Oscar Pierrou Lindén in the lead role, and opera singer Loa Falkman as Hugo.

 San Francisco (2024)

 On June 1, 2024, the first non-replica American production premiered at Ray of Light Theatre in San Francisco with Romelo Urbi as Jamie, Anne Elizabeth Clark as Margaret, and J. Conrad Frank (Katya Smirnoff-Skyy) as Hugo/Loco.
 The show was performed at the historic Victoria Theatre.

+Poland (2026)

+The musical is scheduled to have its Polish premiere at Teatr Syrena in Warsaw, opening on September 12, 2026.
+The production will be directed by Agnieszka Płoszajska, with choreography by Michał Cyran and a Polish translation by Jacek Mikołajczyk.